grimmpp/home-assistant-eltako/README.md

 # Dependencies
 * [Eltako Software PCT14](https://www.eltako.com/en/software-pct14/) for programming and configuring Eltako Baureihe 14 devices natively.
 * [Home Assistant Community Store](https://hacs.xyz/) is needed to be able to install this repository.
 It allows you to install custom_components.
-* [Eltako14Bus Python Library](https://github.com/grimmpp/eltako14bus) is used by this Home Assistant Integration.
+* [Eltako14Bus Python Library](https://github.com/grimmpp/eltako14bus) is used by Home Assistant Eltako Integration for serial communication for device Eltako FAM14 and FGW14-USB.
+* [Python EnOcean](https://github.com/kipe/enocean) is used by Home Assistant Eltako Integration for serial communication for device USB300.

 # Usefull Home Assistant Addons